-Join us for two weeks of exceptional music in a glorious setting!
+Thank you for joining us for two weeks of exceptional music in a glorious setting!

 |Leonel Pinheiro||Laura Parfitt||Adam Green|

-Now in its fourth year, the Musique Cordiale Academy enables a select number of promising young musicians to train for a week with Jane Hyland, former principal cellist of the BBC Symphony and BBC Welsh Orchestras, and members of the Quatuor Arpeggione.
-The students prepare a concert for string orchestra and will perform Schubert, Mozart and Beethoven sitting next to a professional player at the end of the week.
+Now in its fourth year, the Musique Cordiale Academy enabled a select number of promising young musicians to train for a week with Jane Hyland, former principal cellist of the BBC Symphony and BBC Welsh Orchestras, and members of the Quatuor Arpeggione.
+The students prepared a concert for string orchestra and performedSchubert, Mozart and Beethoven sitting next to a professional player at the end of the week.

 Become a Member, Friend, Patron, Volunteer or Sponsor of Musique Cordiale and receive a number of benefits whilst contributing to the ongoing success of the Festival!
 Find out more.